kennycason/kennycason/posts/2013-10-05-haskell-project-euler.markdown

 ---
-title: Haskell - Project Euler
+title: Project Euler - Haskell
 author: Kenny Cason
-tags: haskell, functional programming, project euler, λ\=
+tags: math, algorithm, functional programming, haskell, λ\=
 ---

-Currently I have completed <a href="/euler.html" target="_new">75 Project Euler problems in Java</a> so I decided to give it a go in Haskell.
+Currently I have completed <a href="/euler.html" target="_blank">75 Project Euler problems in Java</a> so I decided to give it a go in Haskell.
 With the help of tutorials and good ol' fashion trial and error here are the first 10 problems.

-This project's GitHub page can be found <a href="https://github.com/kennycason/euler_haskell" target="_new">here</a>
+This project's GitHub page can be found <a href="https://github.com/kennycason/euler_haskell" target="_blank">here</a>

 ***1. Multiples of 3 and 5***